 How did I get bed bugs?

-Bed bugs are often introduced into a home in used furniture or mattresses.
-They can travel unit-to-unit in multi-unit properties.
+Bed bugs can also be introduced into a home if used furniture or mattresses are brought in.
+They can travel unit-to-unit in multi-unit occupancy properties.

 Are bed bugs difficult to control?

 Yes.
-Traditional control products have limited effects on modern bed bugs.
-These days, control involves a high-level of professional training that require a combination of steaming, vacuuming, spraying and dusting of key areas—a very time-consuming process.
+Traditional pesticide products have limited effects on modern bed bugs.
+These days, control involves a high level of professional training that also requires a combination of steaming, vacuuming, spraying, and a dusting of key areas—a very time-consuming process.
 But done correctly control of bed bugs is highly effective.

-Spraying for bed bugs will not kill them as most strains of bed bugs have become highly resistant to pesticides.
-Spraying will actually spread the problem as it will cause them to disperse away from the bed to new hiding areas.
+Spraying for bed bugs will not kill them as most strains of bed bugs have become highly resistant to some pesticides, but it will spread the problem as it may cause them to disperse away from the bed to new hiding areas.

 If you are not satisfied with the services provided to you within the guarantee period, you will receive a Full Money Back Refund *Terms and Conditions apply